Background and nature

-A new annual award funded by the Royal College of Radiologists to recognise and reward innovation and excellence in undergraduate oncology education.
+Introduced in 2018 and funded by The Royal College of Radiologists, the award is intended to recognise and reward innovation and excellence in undergraduate oncology education.

 How to apply